OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 1.2.4 *OMNINET will check the structure of the containing files within the pull request*

-OMNINET will **not automatically test** each connector; we will only check the syntax of the .otconn files and README.md which are pulled from users outside of OMNINET.
+OMNINET will **not automatically test** each connector within the connector packages of your pull request; we will only check the syntax of the .otconn files and README.md which are pulled from users outside of OMNINET.

 ### 1.3 Check existing connector packages